- City Manager

 The city of Danville is in the process of implementing a development plan for its "River District (PDF)," generally consisting of the traditional central business district, historic tobacco warehouse district and manufacturing area, and contiguous areas.
 This area has been the commercial and administrative heart of the city since the 1790s.

-This year marks the seventh year of the project.
-The city has adopted design guidelines for the look and feel of the district.
+This year marks the ninth year of the project.
+The city has established design guidelines for the look and feel of the district.
 The Design Guidelines (PDF) list appropriate materials, outline procedures and explain what types of architectural elements are expected for the district's existing buildings and new construction.
-A seven-member commission has been appointed to enforce the guidelines.
+A seven-member commission appointed by City Council enforces the guidelines.

-In addition, three phases of streetscape improvements are complete and a fourth phase is underway.
-These phases are bringing a fresh look to Main and Craghead streets, with new sidewalks, brick pavers, streetlight poles, benches and landscaping.
-Public, outdoor Wi-Fi hotspots are now available in the River District.
+In addition, five phases of streetscape improvements are complete and a sixth phase is underway.
+These phases are bringing a fresh look to Main, Union, and Craghead streets, with new sidewalks, brick pavers, streetlight poles, benches and landscaping.
+Public, outdoor Wi-Fi hotspots are available in the River District.

 Signage, Utilities, & Parking

 Wayfinding signage and utilities upgrades are in place.
-Patton Street now allows two-way traffic to provide better access to businesses and parking lots serving stores on Main Street.
-New parking areas are open at 500 Main Street and the former Acree's warehouse on Bridge Street.
+Patton Street was altered to allow two-way traffic to provide better access to businesses and parking lots serving stores on Main Street.
+Parking areas have been opened at 500 Main Street and the former Acree's warehouse on Bridge Street.
 A completed parking study serves as a guide for the future.

 Fountain, Plaza, & Trails